loris-verga/TheDualityOfSimilarity/README.md

 For a custom favicon, just place your file in `PNG` format at `assets/img/favicon.png`.

 For full control, clone this repository and modify the template as you need.

+Birds of a Feather… Fight Together?
+Exploring How Similarity Shapes Conflict in Reddit’s Ecosystem Online conflict is often imagined as a clash between groups that are fundamentally different — left vs right, gamers vs cinephiles, cats vs dogs.
+But what if this intuition is wrong?